|Date Opened||1/17/2013 12:30:00 PM|

 |HR Analyst||Tracey Dailey|

-The Maryland Insurance Administration (MIA) is an independent State agency that regulates Maryland’s insurance industry and protects Maryland consumers.
-There are approximately 1,600 insurance companies and more than 135,000 insurance producers (agents and brokers) that conduct business in the State of Maryland and that impact Maryland citizens who purchase insurance products.
+The Maryland Insurance Administration (MIA) is an independent State agency that regulates Maryland’s insurance industry and protects consumers by monitoring and enforcing insurers’ and insurance professionals’ compliance with State law.
 Through the diligence of a highly professional staff of financial analysts, accountants, lawyers, law enforcement officers, actuaries, and others, the MIA works to facilitate a strong insurance marketplace where consumers are well informed and treated fairly.
 Staff members are subject matter experts who serve as a resource for lawmakers, consumers, and other public and private entities.

 Main Purpose of Job

 The MIA is recruiting for the position of Fraud Investigator.
 This is a civilian investigation position in which the incumbent conducts detailed investigations into allegations of insurance fraud and related violations.
 Duties include: interviewing witnesses and suspects; collection and analysis of documentary and other evidence; preparation of reports, orders, affidavits, charges and casebooks; interaction with prosecutors, Assistant Attorneys General, law enforcement agencies, insurance carriers, court and administrative personnel and witnesses.
 Statewide travel and court testimony is involved.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.